 All that said, there are also solutions within the software that you can look for, too:

 1. You can try reinstalling the drivers.
 Sometimes, there is a glitch that will repair itself by a simple uninstall and reinstall of the graphics drivers.
-You can go to your computer’s ’Device Manager’ and look for the graphics drivers in the appropriate section to facilitate this.
+To facilitate this, go to your computer’s ‘Device Manager’ and look for the graphics drivers in the appropriate section.

 3. Maximize the Windows detection timeout and recovery settings to see if this will fix the issue.

 4. Check any BIOS settings for abnormal readings.
-This will require some knowledge of your BIOS and of how your card is supposed to look when it runs normally.
+This will require knowledge of your BIOS and how your card should look when running normally.

 How Do I Know if My VRAM Is Damaged?

 Figuring out if your VRAM is damaged can be a tricky process.
-This is because any graphics-related errors you might see in your visual display could also be the result of bad drivers or other software problems that are causing glitches.
+This is because any graphics-related errors you see in your visual display could also result from bad drivers or other software problems causing glitches.

 Here, it means there are some fixes you can try that are related to updating or reinstalling software, but there is nothing wrong with the actual video random-access memory on the GPU board.

-If you want to figure out if your VRAM could be at fault, you can look for physical signs of failure.
+To determine if your VRAM could be at fault, you can look for physical signs of failure.
 VRAM chips that have taken physical damage like this may exhibit sparking or burning.
 In some cases, smoke may be involved as well.
-If these things are happening, you should remove the GPU immediately to avoid further hazards to the system.
-Your part may still be under warranty, but you should seek a replacement as soon as you can.

 A lack of any display at all, or a lack of the POST could also indicate that VRAM on a dedicated card is not functioning at all.
 One of the ways you can test for VRAM damage is if you can swap the card into a different but similar system to your own.